tpwres/teczki-polskiego-wrestlingu/content/e/ppw/2024-04-20-ppw-ewenement-haze.md

 Feager makes a comeback, HHH facebuster onto a knee, Z counters into a full Nelson, immediately countered into a Jawbreaker.
 They run the ropes, Feager with a Samoan Drop.
 He sets up Z for Pedigree, counter into enziguiri and Superkick for a 2 count.
-Mr Z goes to the apron and attemps a slingshot top rope move, but Feager recovers.
+Mr Z goes to the apron and attempts a slingshot top rope move, but Feager recovers.
 Kick to the gut, pedigree for 2 and a half count.
 Z is slowly recovering in the corner, in comes Feager with a sledgehammer.
 Attempts to hit Z, but he quickly dodges and counters into Big Deal (shining wizard variation) for a 2 count.
 While Feager recovers, Mr Z brings a chair to the ring.
 He drops Feager with a chairshot to the back, then to the leg.
 Feager recovers and Z hits him with a chairshot to the head.